Dealing with the financial affairs of someone who has died

 Joint bank accounts

 Couples may also have joint bank or building society accounts.
 If one dies, all the money will go to the surviving partner without the need for probate or letters of administration.
-The bank may need the see the death certificate in order to transfer the money to the other joint owner.
+The bank might need to see the death certificate in order to transfer the money to the other joint owner.

 Probate or letters of administration may still be needed if there are other assets that are not jointly owned.